Study in Chicago, Illinois

 In terms of general living costs Chicago is more expensive than the US average, which is in part down to its popularity.
 Accommodation off campus can be particularly expensive.

-How to study in Chicago
+How to study in Chicago, Illinois

 To be admitted as an international student at a Chicago university, you’ll need to meet the university’s specific entry requirements.
 The requirements will differ between programs, universities and degree levels, but you’ll at least need to have completed secondary education to a good standard.